 Section 2.05 Notice of Meetings.
 Notice of meetings shall be in writing and signed by the Chief Executive Officer or any Vice President or the Secretary or any Assistant Secretary, or by such other person or persons as the Board shall designate.
 Such notice shall state.
 Except as otherwise required by law, written notice of the place, date, and time and place of the every meeting of shareholders, and, in the case of a special meeting, the purpose or purposes for which the meeting is called.
 A copy of such notice shall be either delivered personally or mailed, postage prepaid, to each shareholder of record entitled to vote at such meeting pursuant to Section 2.13 hereof not less than ten (10) nor more than sixty (60) days before such meeting.
-If mailed, it shall be directed to each shareholder at his address as it appears upon the records of the Company, and of the meeting, shall be given not less than ten (10) days and not more than sixty (60) days before such meeting, to each shareholder of record entitled to vote at shareholder of record entitled to vote at the meeting.
-Notice may be given to a shareholder is also effectively given if the notice is addressed to the shareholder or a group of shareholders in a manner permitted by the rules and regulations under the Exchange Act, provided that the Company has first received the written or implied consent required by those rules and regulations.
-The business transacted at a special meeting of shareholder is allo begin to run from the date that such notice is deposited in the mail for transmission to such shareholder.
-Personal delivery of any such notice to a corporation, an association, or a partnership shall be accomplished by personal delivery of such notice to any officer of a corporation or an association or to any member of a partnership.
+If mailed, it shall be directed to each shareholder at his address as it appears upon the records of the Company, and of the meeting, shall be given not less than ten (10) days and not more than sixty (60) days before such meeting, to each shareholder of record entitled to vote at the meeting.
+Notice may be given to a shareholder by means of electronic communication if the requirements of Minnesota Statutes Section 302A.436, Subdivision 5, as amended from time to time, are met.
+Notice to a shareholder is also effectively given if the notice is addressed to the shareholder or a group of shareholders in a manner permitted by the rules and regulations under the Exchange Act, provided that the Company has first received the written or implied consent required by those rules and regulations.
+The business transacted at a special meeting of shareholders is limited to the purpose or purposes stated in the notice of the meeting.
+If mailed, upon such mailing of any such notice, the service thereof shall be complete, and the time of the notice shall begin to run from the date that such notice is deposited in the mail for transmission to such shareholder.
+Personal delivery of any such notice to a corporation, an association or to any member of a partnership.

 Section 2.06 Waiver of Notice.
-Notice of any meeting of the shareholders may be waived before, at, or after such meetingorally or in a writing signed by the shareholder or representative thereof entitled to vote the shares so represented.
+Notice of any meeting of the shareholders may be waived before, at, or after such meeting or ally or in a writing signed by the shareholder or representative thereof entitled to vote the shares so represented.
 Such waiver shall be filed with the Secretary or entered upon the records of the meeting.
-A shareholder's attendance at any meeting of shareholders, shall be deemed to have waived notice of such meeting, except where the shareholder objects at the beginning of the meeting to the transaction of business because the meeting is not lawfully called or convened, or objects before a vote on an item of business because the item may not lawfully be considered at that meeting and does not participate in the consideration of the item at that meeting.
+A shareholder, by such shareholder's attendance at any meeting of shareholders, shall be deemed to have waived notice of such meeting, except where the shareholder objects at the beginning of the meeting to the transaction of business because the meeting is not lawfully called or convened, or objects before a vote on an item of business because the item may not lawfully be considered at that meeting and does not participate in the consideration of the item at that meeting.

 Section 2.07 Purpose of Special Meetings.
-Business The business transacted at any a special meeting of the shareholders shall be is limited to the matters purpose or purposes stated in the notice, or other matters necessarily incidental thereto of the meeting.
+Business: The business transacted at any a special meeting of the shareholders shall be is limited to the matters purpose or purposes stated in the notice, or other matters necessarily incidental thereto of the meeting.